 Understanding your own needs is necessary when explaining these issues to your treating medical professionals.
 Some XXY people need hormone intervention, not necessarily to address gender identity issues, but rather to assist the body to maintain a healthy balance.
 Gender may be a factor, but it is not the sole reason non-male identifying XXY individuals seek medical assistance.
 Sex and/or gender variant XXY people are usually not gendered confused.
 Often intersex people become frustrated because the English language does not have the words to describe the non-binary or sex/gender spectrum experience.
 Rather, binary language dictates how society and especially the medical profession treat intersex people, which often results in the refusal to acknowledge that a valid and rewarding life is possible between the binary extremes.
 The medical profession often considers in order to live a valid and happy life, testosterone is the only therapy option for a person diagnosed with Klinefelter Syndrome.

-Unfortunately, medical science is slow to differentiate the chromosome combination of XXY from the male endocrine condition commonly known as Klinefelter Syndrome.
+Unfortunately, medical science is slow to separate the chromosome combination of XXY from the male endocrine condition commonly known as Klinefelter Syndrome.
 Yet not all people who present with the physical characteristics associated with Klinefelter Syndrome have an additional X chromosome.
-Even so, currently, as if by default, everyone who presents with an XXY karyotype is automatically diagnosed with Klinefelter Syndrome.
-This automatic diagnosis is made even though many individuals do not possess the physical characteristics of the condition, nor do they report issues with their masculinity.
+Even so, currently, by default, everyone who presents with an XXY karyotype is automatically diagnosed with Klinefelter Syndrome.

 I need my doctor to keep an open mind.
 Their main oath is to do no harm- thus I expect them to be interested in new studies on XXY and to educate themselves about the latest research both in hard data and testimonials of XXY people.
 This means if I say testosterone is making me ill or ask for a trial on estrogen, then please explain to me why or why not without judgement and based on my medical tests.
 Please respect that I know my body and am in tune with how I feel.